Suria KLCC: Transportation

 The mall's Jalan Ampang entrance is a major rapidKL and GoKL bus hub.
 Examples of routes serving it are 402 (Maluri - Titiwangsa) and 300 (Pandan Mewah - Ampang - Lebuh Ampang/Jalan Munshi Abdullah).

-Suria KLCC is connected to the KJ10 underground KLCC LRT station, located at the Ampang end of the mall on the concourse level via an underground pedestrian walkway.
-In 2022 another underground station on the MRT Putrajaya Line, provisionally named Persiaran KLCC will open.
+Suria KLCC is connected to the underground KLCC LRT station, located at the Ampang end of the mall on the concourse level via an underground pedestrian walkway.
+Another underground station on the MRT Putrajaya Line named Persiaran KLCC MRT station is 700 metres from the mall.

-There are 5400 parking bays in its basement parking lot.
+There are 5400 parking bays in the mall basement parking lot.

 Features

-Suria KLCC has 140,000 m² (1,500,000 sq ft) of space.
+Suria KLCC has 140,000 m2 (1,500,000 sq ft) of space.
 It has six levels and features mostly foreign luxury goods and high-street labels.
 The mall includes an art gallery, an underwater aquarium and also a Science Discovery centre.
 A 12 screen cinema, and a concert hall also reside in the mall.

 Within KLCC Park, sited at the esplanade outside of Suria KLCC, lies the 10,000 sq ft man-made Lake Symphony.
 In the lake, two musical fountains are situated within.